stefs/bittorrent-analyzer/evaluation/README.md

 :   Plot received peers from DHT network and tracker server, distinguishing unique and duplicate peers.
 Includes successful evaluated incoming peers.
 If *mode* is "sum", a summary for all torrents will be plotted.
 If *mode* is "torrent", the source is plottet for every single torrent.

 `cat combine.sql | sqlite3 | sqlite3 <combined.sqlite>`
 :   Combine databases from two analysis passes.
 Used, because analysis was performed on different VMs for performance reasons.
 Input database filenames are in-code parameters.
-Speed is about 2.5 minutes for 10 megabytes.

 ## Why not to use R
 * Errors without line numbers